 DevOps Can Do Wonders for Capacity Management

-That’s the thinking behind DevOps: that organizations should continuously develop and release applications through across-the-board automation of the programming and development processes.
+The thinking behind DevOps is this: organizations should continuously develop and release applications through across-the-board automation of the programming and development processes.
 This represents a departure from the common practice of releasing applications two or three times per year in the name of agility, flexibility, and effective capacity management.
 Indeed, constant optimization ensures that your applications are both high-performing and resource-efficient.

 This does wonders not only for your resource budget, but your customers as well, who are continually resupplied with up-to-date, bug-free applications.